messaoudi-mounir/buddypress-activity-privacy/readme.txt

 3. **Integration with BuddyPress Follow plugin ** - Allow your users select a visibility level (My Followers) for the activity posted in the profile.
 4. **Integration with BuddyPress Follow plugin for groups ** - Allow your users select a visibility level (My Followers In Group ) for the activity posted in the group.
 5. **Integration with BuddyPress Activity Plus plugin** - Allow your users select a visibility level  for the activity posted with Buddypress Activity plus.
+6. **Member can update the privacy of the old activity stream (new selectbox in activity meta).

 == Frequently Asked Questions ==

 == Frequently Asked Questions ==